 SQL If Else Example

 --Declaring Number and Total Variables DECLARE @Marks INT = 72 ; IF @marks > = 50 BEGIN PRINT ' Congratulations '; PRINT ' You pass the Examination '; END ELSE BEGIN PRINT ' You Failed '; PRINT ' Better Luck Next Time '; END

 OUTPUT 1: Here marks = 72.
-Here, the Condition 72 >= 50 is TRUE.
-That’s why, statements inside the Sql If Statement display’s the Message output
+Here, the expression 72 >= 50 is TRUE.
+That’s why print inside the Sql If Statement display’s the Message output

 If Else Statement Example 2

 Before we start writing our query, Let us see the data that we are going to use for this demonstration is

--- SQL If Else Example --Declaring Number and Total Variables DECLARE @Sales INT = 2500 ; IF @Sales > = 2000 BEGIN SELECT [FirstName],[LastName] ,[Education],[Occupation] ,[YearlyIncome],[Sales],[HireDate] FROM [Employee] WHERE [Sales] >= 2000 ORDER BY [Sales] ASC END ELSE BEGIN SELECT [FirstName],[LastName] ,[Education],[Occupation] ,[YearlyIncome],[Sales],[HireDate] FROM [Employee] WHERE [Sales] < 2000 ORDER BY [Sales] ASC END
+--Declaring Number and Total Variables DECLARE @Sales INT = 2500 ; IF @Sales > = 2000 BEGIN SELECT [FirstName],[LastName] ,[Education],[Occupation] ,[YearlyIncome],[Sales],[HireDate] FROM [Employee] WHERE [Sales] >= 2000 ORDER BY [Sales] ASC END ELSE BEGIN SELECT [FirstName],[LastName] ,[Education],[Occupation] ,[YearlyIncome],[Sales],[HireDate] FROM [Employee] WHERE [Sales] < 2000 ORDER BY [Sales] ASC END

 OUTPUT 1: Here, we specified the Sales as 500.
-The Condition in this SQL If Statement is 500 >= 2000 which is FALSE.
-That’s why, Output is displaying 6 out 14 records whose sales is less than 2000
+The expression in this SQL If Statement is 500 >= 2000, which is FALSE.
+That’s why Output is displaying 6 out of 14 records whose sales is less than 2000

-OUTPUT 2: Here we changed the Sales variable to 2500.
-The Condition 2500 >= 2000 is TRUE.
-That’s why, Output is displaying 8 out 14 records whose sales is greater than or equal to 2000
+Here, we changed the Sales variable to 2500.
+The expression 2500 >= 2000 is TRUE.
+That’s why Output is displaying 8 out of 14 records whose sales is greater than or equal to 2000